 Top social or sweepstakes casinos for Californian players

 Social and sweepstakes casinos have become a popular option for fans of slots and casino games.
 That is especially true in states like California that do not allow real money gambling online.
-By using virtual currencies, these sites abide by state laws while still allowing players to play various slot titles and in some cases have opportunities to claim real cash prizes.
+By using token systems to power their games, these sites abide by state laws while still allowing players to play various slot titles and in some cases have opportunities to claim cash prizes.

 Pulsz Slots and Casino

 Pulsz Slots and Casino is a social casino that invites players to play a wide variety of casino games for fun.
-Operated by Yellow Social Interactive, Pulsz has grown considerably and now offers well over 200 slots games in addition to a number of table games as well.
+Operated by Yellow Social Interactive, Pulsz has grown considerably and now offers nearly 400 slots games in addition to two table games.

 Favorite slots titles at Pulsz include Hot Triple Sevens Special, Joker’s Jewels, Black Wolf and Cycle of Luck.
 The site also features a number of popular Megaways slots games with their creative shape-shifting reels.
 These include 5 Lions, Curse of the Werewolf, Great Rhino and Big Bass Bonanza.

-LuckyLand Slots is another sweepstakes casino from Virtual Gaming Worlds (i.e., the VGW Group).
+LuckyLand Slots is another social casino from Virtual Gaming Worlds (i.e., the VGW Group).
 Like Chumba Casino, it is licensed and regulated by the Malta Gaming Authority.
-However, unlike Chumba Casino, LuckyLand Slots focuses primarily on slots and offers no other casino games.
+However, unlike Chumba Casino, LuckyLand Slots focuses primarily on slots.
 That said, promotions include scratchers and keno-like “instant win” games as well as bonuses simply for logging onto the site.
 There are 11 instant-win games in all.

-Funzpoints is a newer sweepstakes casino that likewise primarily features slots, although it also offers daily jackpot drawings that give players another way to win.
+Funzpoints is a social/sweepstakes casino that likewise primarily features slots, although it also offers daily jackpot drawings that give players another way to win.
 Nova Scotia-based Woopla Inc. owns and operates the site.

-At last check, Funzpoints had more than 50 slot games plus one keno game.
+At last check, Funzpoints had more than 70 slot games, including one keno game.
 As with the other sweepstakes sites, the games on Funzpoints are all in-house titles, which means they are all unique to the site.
 Popular Premium Funzpoints titles include Diamond Kitty, Barnyard Frenzy, Cherry Master Deluxe, and Safari Thunder.